neuralmimicry/aarnn/README.md

 ## Usage
 Two parts, first creates the neurons and stores in a postgres database.
-Second part visualisers the neurons created in the first part.
+Second part visualises the neurons created in the first part.

 ```bash
 ./AARNN